LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 # Products

-The products on this list are ones that I've truly put to the test and found invaluable.
+Things listed here are ones that I've truly put to the test and found invaluable.

 <br>